 Belgium: Bruges and Brussels

 In this program, we start in Bruges to check into a medieval hospital, savor the exquisite art of Memling, climb a bell tower to get up close and fortissimo at a carillon concert, and sample fresh frites and the world's tastiest chocolate.
-Then we ride the train to Brussels, where we stroll Europe's finest square before reveling in Bruegels' country scenes and Magritte's surreal dreamscapes, then pay a visit to the bustling hub of European democracy.
+Then we ride the train to Brussels, where we stroll Europe's finest square, revel in Bruegels' country scenes and Magritte's surreal dreamscapes, then pay a visit to the bustling hub of European democracy.

 Locals and tourists alike flock to The Chocolate Line to taste the gastronomique varieties concocted by Dominique Person — the mad scientist of chocolate.
 His unique creations mix chocolate with various, mostly savory, flavors.
 Even those that sound gross can be surprisingly good (be adventurous).
-Options include Havana cigar (marinated in rum, cognac, and Cuban tobacco leaves — so, therefore, technically illegal in the US), lemongrass, lavender, ginger (shaped like a Buddha), saffron curry, spicy chili, Moroccan mint, Pop Rocks/cola chocolate, wine vinegar, fried onions, bay leaf, sake, lime/vodka/passion fruit, wasabi, and tomatoes/olives/basil.
+Options include Havana cigar (marinated in rum, cognac, and Cuban tobacco leaves), lemongrass, lavender, ginger (shaped like a Buddha), "Deadly Delicious" (a chocolate skull filled with raspberry and hazelnut paste), saffron curry, spicy chili, Moroccan mint, Pop Rocks/cola chocolate, wine vinegar, fried onions, bay leaf, sake, lime/vodka/passion fruit, wasabi, and tomatoes/olives/basil.
 The kitchen — busy whipping up 80 varieties — is on display in the back.
 Enjoy the window display, refreshed monthly.

 Most of this bell tower has presided over the Markt since 1300, serenading passersby with cheery carillon music.
 The octagonal lantern was added in 1486, making it 290 feet high — that's 366 steps.
 The view is worth the climb...and probably even the pricey admission.
 Some mornings and summer evenings, you can sit in the courtyard or out on the square to enjoy a carillon concert (generally mid-June–mid-Sept Mon and Wed at 21:00; schedule posted on courtyard wall).